The Simple Guide to Choosing The Best Self Publishing Course For You

 The second type are Outsource Self Publishers.

-They prefer to be behind the scenes and focus on ranking the book(s) using keyword research tools such as Publisher Rocket and other methods that trigger the Amazon search engine algorithm.
+They prefer to be behind the scenes and focus on ranking the book(s) using keyword research tools such as Publisher Rocket (formerly known as KDP Rocket) and other methods that trigger the Amazon search engine algorithm.

 They’re not full-blown authors and sometimes don’t even like writing.
 Instead, they outsource the writing part to ghostwriters.